 All of the exhibits have small metal bars around them to keep you from getting close, and I would recommend abiding by these rules.

-All in all, it’s a great 15 minute stop on the way up Pacific Coast Highway.
+All in all, this is a great 15 minute stop on the way up Pacific Coast Highway.
 There is a lot of history, and it is fun to see these missiles up close.
 Let me know what you think in the comments.